 Metaphysical: Beyond the physical realm or pertaining to the supernatural.

-Mindfulness: A Buddhist term from bapasana.
+Mindfulness Meditation: A Buddhist term from vipassana.
 It’s the practice of meditation.
 Gives the classic Buddhist spiritual enlightenment.
 Now it is being used in virtually every area of human endeavor: stress reduction, education, medicine, post-traumatic stress, and stress in the workplace.

 Missional (also Missional Church): Replacing the term missions; it strives to improve society through social justice.
 De-emphasizes evangelism to the lost.
 Emphasizes being relevant and connected to the culture.